how to dry silk pillowcases

 Now, you don't want to dry your pillowcase under the direct glare of sunlight.
 Doing so can reduce the quality of the silk and cause yellowing.

-Instead, you should either place your silk pillowcase on a flat surface with a clean, dry towel underneath and leave it be, or hang it on a clothesline or drying rack away from direct sunlight.
+Instead, you should either place your pillowcase on a flat surface with a clean, dry towel underneath and leave it be, or hang it on a clothesline or drying rack away from direct sunlight.

 Here are some quick tips to remember when drying your silk fabrics:

-• Avoid drying your silk pillowcase under direct sunlight.
+• Avoid drying under direct sunlight.

 iron your silk pillowcase inside out